LekaiSong/TwitterAPI/README.md

 Type "pip install ffmpeg" to install ffmpeg.
 Run the "convert_to_video.py" which calls a system command "ffmpeg -f image2 -r 0.2 -i /home/ece-student/Pictures/%02d.jpg "+screen_name+".mp4" to output a mp4.
-Ps: The duration of every image is depends on the number after "-r" so that you can decide the length of your video.
+Ps: The duration of every image depends on the number after "-r" so that you can decide the length of your video.

 3.Use Google-Cloud-VideoIntelligence API to analyze Images